Chargebacks

 What does Travelnest do if we receive a chargeback?

-• We will notify you of a chargeback being received within 10 days of receiving a notification from the credit card processor.
+• We will notify you within 10 days of receiving a chargeback.

-• If the chargeback is resolved in your favour, there is no impact on you.
+• If the chargeback is resolved in your favour, there is no impact.

-• We will reclaim the amount from your future bookings, or you can make a direct payment to us.
+• We recover the payment from your future bookings or via direct payment.

 Was this article helpful?